 Germany’s principal exports to Yemen include machinery, complete production plants, motor vehicles, chemical products and electrical goods, iron and iron goods, printed materials and food industry products.
 There is currently no known instance of significant investment by German companies in Yemen.
 Since March 2015, commercial exchange of goods has largely ground to a halt as a result of armed hostilities.

-Yemen is one of the world’s least developed countries (LDC), ranking 160th out of the 186 countries listed in the Human Development Index.
-More than half of the population live in poverty, compared with 42 per cent in 2009.
+Yemen is one of the world’s least developed countries (LDC), ranking 160th out of the 188 countries listed in the Human Development Index.
 The biggest challenges to Yemen’s development include the water crisis, the country’s weak education system, systematic discrimination against women, the high population growth rate and the need to improve governance and strengthen government capacities.

 In the area of development cooperation, Germany has been active in Yemen for more than 40 years.
 Since cooperation began, Germany has pledged more than EUR 1 billion for Yemen’s development, making it one of the country’s largest donors.